zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 ## Mosquitto Broker

 I supose that you know what is MQTT protocol, a Broker and (more specificaly) Mosquitto Broker.
-But, if you don't know it (really?) these links below will help you:
+But, if you don't know it (really?
+And are you here?) these links below will help you:

 **Introduction about MQTT Protocol [here] (https://mqtt.org/getting-started/) on mqtt.org website.